 Why Choose Cellulose Insulation?

 The benefits of cellulose insulation are largely due to its composition.
-Being made from shredded, recycled materials, rather than coming in pre-formed batts, cellulose is able to cover more area than fiberglass batting.
+Being made from shredded, recycled materials, rather than coming in pre-formed batts, cellulose is able to cover more area than traditional forms of insulation.
 It generally seals more space, which reduces the chance for moisture, air, and sound to travel into and through walls.
 This reduces heat loss, the chance for mold or fungus growth, environmental noise, and the spread of fire.
 It is also treated to deter pests and rodents from taking up residence in your walls.

 Cellulose Insulation with Valley Insulation LLC